Universal momentum distributions for the spin-singlet NN channels

 where p is the on-shell momentum.

-In the configuration space we will consider functions that satisfy the asymptotic condition of a standing wave.
-For a singlet channel this means:
+In the configuration space, we consider functions that satisfy the asymptotic condition of a standing wave.
+For a singlet channel, this means

 $ \psi_p^s(r)\to \sqrt{\frac2\pi}\frac{\sin(pr+\phi(p))}{p},\quad r\to\infty, $